-- Gain an ability to apply grammar and syntax rules in English and Greek texts accurately - Develop your critical thinking and analatylical skills by engaging with key Greek literature texts - A broad course and a solid qualification for a wide range of degree paths
+- Gain an ability to apply grammar and syntax rules in English and Greek texts accurately - Develop your critical thinking and analatylical skills by engaging with key Greek literature texts and the history of Cyprus - A broad course and a solid qualification for a wide range of degree paths

-For clarifications please see the Head of Faculty, Mrs. C. Karagiorghi-Demenaga
+For clarifications please see the Head of Faculty, Mrs. T. Patsalou -Ktisti